 Understanding Cooling Time Optimization

-Cooling time directly impacts production throughput and can represent 30-70% of total cycle time for laser welding.
-Optimizing cooling balances production efficiency with part quality and safety.
+Cooling time directly impacts production throughput and can become a major part of total cycle time for laser welding.
+Cooling review balances production efficiency with part quality and handling controls.

 Cooling Methods Detailed Analysis